 Bed bugs and bed bug bites are the worst.
-The good news is, though, preventing bed bugs in your home takes thought and care, but it is not impossible or too difficult.
-We recommend cultivating a healthy bed bug awareness so you can keep them from finding a home in your mattress.
+The good news is that preventing bed bugs in your home is not too difficult!
+Cultivating a healthy bed bug awareness is helpful in stopping them from finding a home in your mattress.

 Bed bugs are small, reddish-brown insects.
 They range from 1 to 7mm in size and have oval-shaped bodies that can either be flat or slightly plump, depending on when they last fed.

-Bed bugs are savvy and sneaky hitchhikers.
-They can get into homes and businesses through used furniture, hitching a ride on luggage, or other items with upholstered surfaces.
-In apartments and hotels, it is not uncommon for bed bugs to sneak between rooms.
+Bed bugs are savvy hitchhikers.
+They can get into homes through used furniture, hitching a ride on luggage, or other items with upholstered surfaces.
+In apartments and hotels, it’s not uncommon for bed bugs to sneak between rooms.

-These creepy crawlies are difficult to get rid of once they’re in your space.
-That’s why the experts at Plunkett’s put together a few healthy habits to add to your routine to keep bed bugs away.
+These pests can be tough to get rid of if they’re already in your space.
+Prevention is much easier!
+That’s why the experts at Plunkett’s have put together a comprehensive bed bug prevention guide.

 Don’t let the bed bugs bite—make these habits a part of your routine: